Overview

 Community Involvement

 Community involvement is important to ITD and to the success of this project.
-ITD is coordinating with many local city and county officials, and several local agencies about the project, including the Idaho National Laboratory (INL), Department of Energy (DOE), Department of Defense (DOD), and Bureau of Land Management (BLM).
+ITD is coordinating with many local city and county officials, and several local agencies about the project, including the INL, Department of Energy (DOE), Department of Defense (DOD), and Bureau of Land Management (BLM).

 Timeline